Experiences Started in Childhood

 It all started in childhood, while growing up on a small horse farm in Ada, Michigan, also home to Egypt Valley Great Danes.
 The foundation Sire was “Pathon” an American, Canadian and International Champion.
 Although we may have had as many as 7 or 8 that were also shown.
 Exposure included helping with show dogs, learning the pedigrees, and help with raising puppies.
 Some times it involved critical care, such as tube feeding and resuscitation.
 It was fascinating as a child to work alongside Dr Weisner our small animal Veterinarian when he came out on farm calls.
 Then there was the unpleasant downside of learning about animal death at a young age.
 One major thing learned of the Danes was they were notorious for getting bloat, which is inherent in that breed.
 Now a days they tack the stomach in place to keep it from rolling, which helps with less dying from bloat.
 This is NOT common in the pwd breed, more information about that can be found here.

 Experience with Danes during childhood in mid – late 60’s.

 Our next experiences was the Boxer Breed

 Noteworthy of mentioning is that we have fostered many rescue dogs and cats over the years as well.

 Now Portuguese Water Dogs

 After the daughter packed up to move out west taking our rescue dog with her is when we started researching the hypoallergenic breeds.
-What led us to the Portuguese Water dog breed was the similarities between their energy and personality levels to that of our previous Boxers.
+What specifically led us to the Portuguese Water dog breed was the similarities in personalities and energy to that of our previous Boxers.